epfl-ada/ada-2023-project-badanalysist/README.md

 ## Data
 ### Data Selection: matched beer data from the two website
-Our dataset, encompassing 6,084 breweries and 45,640 beers from BeerAdvocate and RateBeer, is extensive and manageable for analysis.[^1] It includes over 1.2 million ratings, ensuring robustness for a sophisticated recommendation system and machine learning applications.[^1] Implementing a 20-rating threshold refines the dataset, enhancing processing speed and focusing on frequently reviewed beers.[^1] The matched data approach, combining ratings from both platforms, ensures cross-platform consistency, reducing redundancy and improving the reliability and quality of our predictive models.
-This comprehensive and consistent dataset is well-suited for developing an effective beer recommendation system.
+Our dataset, featuring 6,084 breweries and 45,640 beers from BeerAdvocate and RateBeer, includes over 1.2 million ratings.
+A 20-rating threshold refines this extensive dataset, optimizing processing speed and focusing on frequently reviewed beers.
+The matched data from both platforms ensures cross-platform consistency, enhancing our model's reliability and quality, making it ideal for developing a beer recommendation system.[^1]

-### Data Preprocessing
-We initially planned to utilize the full dataset from both websites, converting all text files to CSV for easier handling.
-Due to the large size making it impractical for GitHub sharing and slow to process, we chose to use the original pre-processed matched data: beers.csv, breweries.csv, ratings.csv, and users_approx.csv.
-These files are adequate and clear for our needs, requiring no additional preprocessing.

-### Data Description
-The majority of our users and breweries are from the United States, hence the predominance of American-style beer products, with American IPA having the highest proportion at 12.15%.
-After scaling, the distributions on BeerRate and BeerAdvocate are very similar.
-Therefore, we will attempt to explore the connections across the features.

-### Additional Data
-We want to find similarities among beer styles, so we found additional data to describe how to define each style in our dataset on the beer association website.[^2] We use a web crawler to get style descriptions to enrich beer style definitions.
-In our additional dataset, each style is explained by color, clarity, Perceived Malt Aroma & Flavor, Perceived Hop Aroma & Flavor, Perceived Bitterness and Fermentation Characteristics.
-By examining the different dimensions of these beers, we can distinguish and understand the various beer styles more comprehensively and in greater detail, and identify their similarities.
+In data preprocessing, we chose pre-processed files (beers.csv, breweries.csv, ratings.csv, users_approx.csv) over the complete dataset for efficiency.
+Our data, predominantly from U.S. breweries, mainly features American-style beers, with American IPA being the most common at 12.15%.
+Similar data distributions on BeerRate and BeerAdvocate encourage exploration of feature relationships.

+Additionally, we enriched our beer style descriptions using a web crawler to extract data from a beer association website.
+This extra data, detailing aspects like color, aroma, bitterness, and fermentation characteristics, aids in comprehensively understanding and differentiating beer styles.

 ## Project plans & methods
 ### Task 1: Clustering for Popularity and User Taste Preference